DanLeEpicMan/website/content/misc/tutorials/mathematics/real-analysis.md

 $$
     \mathbb{Q} = \left\\{ \frac{a}{b} : a, b \in \mathbb{Z}, b \neq 0 \right\\}
 $$
-Generally, we assume that $a, b$ have no common factors (other than 1), so that each non-zero rational number has a unique representation.
+Generally, we assume that $a, b$ have no common factors (other than 1).

 {% end %}